InseeFr/Bowie/GET-STARTED.md

 ```

 Indeeed, Pogues-API is a Spring boot application.
 The configuration is such that the API tests the connection to the database once and if it does not get a response, does not retry.
 However, the database takes longer to be ready for use than the API.
 So if the pod is not deleted, there is no retry and the application does not work.

 An application solution is being developed.

-In this example, you can now find :
+In this example, you can now find:

 - Bowie UI (and Pogues UI) at https://pogues-ui.example.com
 - Pogues-Back-Office's swagger at https://pogues-api.example.com/swagger-ui/dist/